oslokommune/ukeweb_designsystem/src/getting_started/build_setup/build_setup.md

 "styleguide": "git+ssh://git@github.com/oslokommune/styleguide.git#0.35.1"
 ```

-The version number of the packages might naturally be higher than this
-snippet.
+Package versions will most likely differ compared to this snippet.

-## 2. configure styling
+## 2. Configure styling

 Ensure that your build system compiles SASS.
 Depending on your compiler, you
 might need to set up SASS transpilation as a build step.
 In webpack this